COM 102 Orientation to the Communication & Media Arts Major 1 SH

 COM 362 Organizational Communication 3 SH

 A study of communication patterns in various organizational settings with an emphasis on the strategies of the exchange of information, ideas and feelings up, down and across organizational lines.
 Additional emphasis will be given to the development of communication skills for effective problem-solving within an organizational setting.
 Fall semester.
-Prerequisite: COM 160 or COM 161 or COM 162 or COM 163.
+Prerequisite: COM 160 or COM 161 or COM 163.

 COM 371 Film and Video Art 3 SH